-For all categories, (students, faculty/staff, CE Instructors & participants, and guest users) immediate termination of network/email account access will occur in the event an individual uses an EGSC network/email account in an unauthorized manner.
-The sections (4.7 through 4.12) listed below include but are not limited to types of activities that could be deemed as unauthorized use of an EGSC network/email account and could lead to termination of network/email account access.
+For all categories, (students, faculty/ staff, external instructors, vendors or other guests of East Georgia State College) immediate termination of network/ email account access will occur in the event an individual uses an EGSC network/ email account in an unauthorized manner.
+The sections (4.7 through 4.12) listed below include but are not limited to types of activities that could be deemed as unauthorized use of an EGSC network/ email account and could lead to termination of network/ email account access.

 4.7.
 Attempts to circumvent security

 Users are prohibited from attempting to circumvent or subvert any system's security measures.
 This section does not prohibit use of security tools by system administration personnel.

 You are prohibited from using any computer program or device to intercept or decode passwords or similar access control information.

 Deliberate attempts to degrade the performance of a computer system or network or to deprive authorized personnel of resources or access to any College computer system or network are prohibited.